adobnikar/bookshelf-eloquent/README.md

 ```javascript
 const User = require('../models/user');
 ```
 - Simple eager loading example.
-Get all users with their posts and comments.
+Get all users with their posts and comments (in this example aliases are used but they are optional).
     ```javascript
-    var users = await User.with('posts.comments').get();
+    var users = await User.with('posts.comments as postsAlias.commentsAlias').get();
     ```
 - Get all users with their posts and comments and only select the 'text' column of the comments.
     ```javascript